frederic-perez/AmE-dictionary/data/idioms.md

 __a hard pill to swallow__ Something, especially a fact or piece of news, that is unpleasant or difficult but which is unavoidable or must be accepted.
 __a hill of beans__ Something of little or no importance, value, or worth. _For all the congressman’s posturing about overhauling the tax system, his plan to do so is just a hill of beans._
 __a hot hand__ A continuous period of great success, luck, or fortune; a winning streak.
-__a joy to behold__ A thing, event, or experience that creates a profound sense of joy or elation in the spectator. _The spring flowers in this part of the country are truly a joy to behold._
+__a joy to behold__ :two: A thing, event, or experience that creates a profound sense of joy or elation in the spectator. _The spring flowers in this part of the country are truly a joy to behold._
 __a juggling act__ A difficult and/or precarious situation in which several things are being attempted or must be maintained at the same time.
 __a kernel of truth__ A singular element of truth or wisdom within a greater story, narrative, speech, or claim, especially when most or all other elements are fictitious or of questionable veracity.
 __a knee-slapper__ A hilarious joke, especially one that evokes loud and prolonged laughter.